Sy5000/coursework.tafe-weatherstation-atm41-restapi/readMe.md

 1. start application

-Using docker, the entire stack can be constructed by running
+Using docker, the entire stack can be constructed by running;

 ```
 docker-compose up
 ```

-from the same directory as the docker-compose file / project file.
+from the same directory as the docker-compose file / project files.

 2. stop application

-run
+run;

 ```
 docker-compose down